Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 This course is for you if you want to look closely at both the theory and application of economics in real world situations.
 You will focus on how markets co-operate and study the UK in the global economy and further micro-economic topics.
 You will learn about markets and how they work: balance of payments and the international trade, developing countries and globalisation, economic growth and economic recessions, economics of Europe: single currency zones and the European Union, economics of transport, government economic policy, inflation, the budget, UK economic performance and unemployment.

 Five GCSEs, grade C or above, including English Language and Maths.
 One of these GCSEs should be in an humanities subjects such as Geography or History at grade B or above.
+GCSE grade B in a subject which includes extended writing, such as English or History.
 All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.